 - 3. What is the process for executing a C&R?

-- 4. Can a compromise and release be appealed?
+- 4. Can I appeal a compromise and release?

-- 5. The C&R is the most common way to settle a California workers’ compensation case
+- 5. Is a C&R the most common way to settle a California workers’ compensation case?

 1. What is a compromise and release?

-A Compromise and Release agreement (C&R) is a settlement of an injured worker’s entire claim for worker’s compensation benefits.
+A Compromise and Release agreement (C&R) is a settlement of your entire worker’s compensation claim.

-An injured employee has the right to settle his or her claim.1 But he or she does not have to do so.
+You have the right to settle your claim.1 Though you do not have to do so.

-When an injured worker settles a claim by C&R, he or she gives up:
+When you settle a claim by C&R, you give up:

 - the right to reopen the claim later

-- any right for the insurance company to pay for additional medical treatment related to the work injury
+- any right for the insurance company to pay for additional medical treatment related to your work injury

-However, a claimant can instead settle part of his or her claim and keep these items.
-This agreement is called a Stipulated Award.
+However, you can instead settle part of your claim and keep these items.
+This agreement is a Stipulated Award.

 1.1.
 Time and place of C&R approval

-A C&R must be approved by a judge.2 It can be approved at any hearing, including
+A judge must approve a C&R.2 The judge can approve it at any hearing, including

 - a Mandatory Settlement Conference,